 Step Three: Don’t forget to add some of the Day of the Dead symbols

-If flowers were more their thing, then consider using marigolds to decorate their alter.
-They not only add color, but they’re known as the flower of the dead, and are generally placed in vases and/or their petals are sprinkled around the altar.
+If flowers were more their thing, then consider using marigolds to decorate their altar.
+They not only add color, but they’re known as the flower of the dead.
+They’re generally placed in vases or their petals are sprinkled around the altar.
 If however, your loved one(s) had a particular flower they loved, feel free to use it instead.

 Also consider using candles.
 They’re not only a welcoming touch when viewing the altar at night, but they are said to welcome the spirits back to the land of the living.
-Incense is also said to do the same, so why not use both in conjunction with each other?
+Incense is also said to do the same.
+So why not use both?

 To add even more color to your altar, consider using papel picado (perforated paper – click here for a quick guide on how to make it).
 It’s a Mexican art form that is made by hand-cutting tissue paper, in much the same fashion you learned to make snowflakes when you were in elementary.

-As for food, traditionally that includes Pan de Muerto (Day of the Dead Bread), but if you don’t have that available or don’t want to make it, you sure can leave any of the deceased’s favorite foods, along with some salt.
+As for food, traditionally that includes Pan de Muerto (Day of the Dead Bread).
+If you don’t have that available, consider making these easy skull cookies, or any of the deceased’s favorite foods.
+Just don’t forget the salt.
 Salt is said to represent the continuance of life.
 Remember this is a celebration, so why not include the full circle of life.
 With that said, you can see how creating an altar has limitless possibilities, so let your imagination roam, and enjoy building one of your own to commemorate your loved one(s).

 Have you ever built a Dia de los Muertos altar?
 What items did you include?